Medicare Enrolled

 What this data tells you about Dr. Nirmal

-Dr. Kavita Nirmal is a hematology & oncology in Marshall, TX, with 16 years in practice.
+Dr. Kavita Nirmal is a hematology & oncology specialist in Marshall, TX, with 16 years of NPI registration.
 Based on federal Medicare data, Dr. Nirmal performed 102,468 Medicare services across 4,656 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Nirmal received a total of $1,592 from 32 pharmaceutical and/or device companies across 79 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology & oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.